ellennagasawa/ellennagasawa.github.io/_pages/about.md

 My teaching is grounded in communicative, task-based, genre-based, and culturally responsive approaches.
 I strive to create welcoming learning environments where students can take risks, collaborate, think critically, and understand mistakes as a natural part of learning.

-My research and professional work focus on Portuguese as an Additional Language, Celpe-Bras, textual and task complexity, corpus-informed language assessment, Portuguese for Specific Purposes, and digital course design.
+My research and professional work focus on Portuguese as an Additional Language, Celpe-Bras, textual and task complexity, corpus-informed language assessment, Language for Specific Purposes, and digital course design.
 I have taught and designed courses in Portuguese, English, and Spanish, from introductory language instruction to graduate seminars in Applied Linguistics.

 I am also continually developing new skills.
 My current interests include responsible uses of artificial intelligence in education, modular and asynchronous course design, Python programming, and computational approaches to Portuguese-language text analysis.
 Through my public [Portuguese Text Analysis Lab](https://github.com/ellennagasawa/portuguese-text-analysis-lab), I document part of this ongoing learning process.